Family Dermatology Life Quality Index

 Download the questionnaire

-The Family Dermatology Life Quality Index is a questionnaire designed for adult (more than 16 years of age) family members or partners of patients with any skin disease.
+The Family Dermatology Life Quality Index (FDLQI) is a questionnaire designed for adults (aged 16 years and over) family members or partners of patients (of any age) with any skin disease.

 Different language versions